 - Chief, Consult Services Section

 - Ocular graft-versus-host disease

-Dr. Bishop currently performs eye examinations on people who are participating in clinical trials throughout the many Institutes and Centers at the NIH.
-This involves monitoring medication and treatment effects, managing eye diseases, and performing surgeries.
-In addition, she is developing a research study on the effectiveness of sustained-release cyclosporine to treat patients who develop ocular graft-versus-host disease after receiving a stem cell transplant.
-In ocular graft-versus-host disease, transplanted immune cells attack and destroy the tear-producing glands, resulting in severe dry eye.
+Dr. Bishop examines and cares for people who are participating in clinical trials throughout the many Institutes and Centers at the NIH.
+This involves monitoring medication and treatment side-effects, managing eye diseases, and performing eye surgeries.
+In addition, she is the co-lead on a 5-year study of the ocular effects of Ebola on survivors in Liberia, part of the PREVAIL Ebola survivor study.
+Dr. Bishop specializes in the treatment of ocular graft-versus-host disease, a condition affecting patients who have received a donor stem cell transplant in which the transplanted immune cells attack and destroy the tear-producing glands of the eye, resulting in severe dry eye.

 Education and Training

 - 2010, Master's of Public Health, Johns Hopkins Bloomberg School of Public Health

 - 2000-2003, Ophthalmology residency, Walter Reed Army Medical Center

 - 1999-2000, Medical internship, Walter Reed Army Medical Center